How to Fix Cloudy Resin Projects

 - Loads of Micro Air Bubbles*

-Aggressive mixing can whip the resin and add too many tiny bubbles into the resin.
+Aggressive mixing can whip the resin infusing a lot of air and add many tiny bubbles into the resin.
 Just mix slowly and completely.

 If the resin mold is large on the inside but only has a small opening in the top, it can be hard for the bubbles to escape to the top.

-The bubble issue cannot be fixed by the following solution, but check out this post for tips to avoid bubbles.
+The bubble issue cannot be fixed by the following solution alone, but check out this post for tips to avoid bubbles.

-Okay, we know how to avoid cloudy finish in the future…but what about this project I just ruined?
+Okay, we know how to avoid cloudy finish in the future…but what about this project Did I just ruin it?!

 Wait, it’s NOT ruined!